simonsmith/simonsmith.io/source/posts/2015-05-10-using-webpack-to-build-react-components-and-their-assets.md

 // ...rest of the component
 ```

-webpack will be smart enough to see if more than one component has requested the same stylesheet and ensure the order is correct with and without duplicates in the resulting `.css` file.
+webpack will be smart enough to see if more than one component has requested the same stylesheet and ensure the order is correct and without duplicates in the resulting `.css` file.

 ### Require all style dependencies in the top level component